 Divide people into teams.
 Set a dollar limit that can be spent on fireworks, and send each team out to purchase whatever they like within the preset dollar limit.

 Each team will display its fireworks show and viewers will vote on the best one.
-The host will buy a decent to exceptional array of fireworks, and the winning team will earn the right to put them together into the grand finale.
+The host will buy an array of fireworks, and the winning team will earn the right to put them together into the grand finale.

 Most people love fireworks, and this game allows the attendees to witness the creativity of their peers through several different fireworks displays.
 Why not add our free fire safety worksheets to your celebrations?